serge-klochkov/ecs/README.md

-## ECS in Rust
+## EC(S?) in Rust

-A simple ECS written in Rust for educational purposes
+A simple EC--S-- written in Rust for educational purposes